dannovikov/tts/README.md

 *Note* this source needs to be in every scene where you want TTS.

 ### Setup in your internet browser
-An alternative to using OBS Browser source functionality, you can also just visit the URL in your internet browser like Chrome, Safari, etc. You may need to click a few times on the page, for the audio to start playing.
+If you don't want to use OBS Browser source, an alternative is to visit the URL in your internet browser like Chrome, Safari, etc. You may need to click a few times on the page, for the audio to start playing.
 But either way, the audio will start to play as the chats start coming in.

 ## Run the server yourself